nividov/speciesAPI/README.md

 - A4 Projektmanagement

-To enable a solid project management, the code was uploaded to GitHub.
+To enable a solid project management, the code was uploaded to GitHub https://github.com/nividov/speciesAPI.
 This enabled the use of its version control system and its project functions (tasks + project board showing the current status of the app)

 ## Install & Setup